wvlet/airframe/README.md

 val app : App = design.build[App]
 ```

-Airframe creates an `App` instance by searching the design for binding rules of X and Y.
+Airframe builds an `App` instance by using the binding rules of X and Y specified in `Design` object.
-`Design` class is *immutable*, so you can safely reuse and extend it for creating new types of objects.
+This `Design` class is *immutable*, so you can safely reuse and extend it for creating new types of objects.

 The major advantages of Airframe are:
 - Simple to use.
 Just `import wvlet.airframe._` and do the above three steps.
-- You can use `Design` to describe the knowledge on how to create objects.
+- `Design` remember the knowledge of how to build complex objects.
-  - `Design` is reusable for preparing objects both in production and test codes.
-This avoids code duplications of creating instances with constructors.
-Compare writing `new App(new X, new Y, new Z, ...)` multiple times with calling `design.build[App]`.
+  - `Design` is reusable.
+For example, you can avoid code duplication in your test/production codes.
+Compare writing `new App(new X, new Y, new Z, ...)` every time in your code, and just calling `design.build[App]`.
   - When writing application codes, you only need to care about how to ***use*** objects, rather than how to ***provide*** them. `Design` knows how to prepare objects.
 - You can enjoy the flexibility of Scala traits and dependency injection (DI) at the same time.
-  - Mixing traits is far easier than using a constructor, since traits can be combined in an arbitrary order.
+  - Mixing traits is far easier than using constructors, since traits can be combined in an arbitrary order.

 # Usage